johnwbyrd/pennyworth/doc/cli-tool.md

 # Pennyworth API Key Management CLI

-A Python command-line tool for secure management of API keys in the Pennyworth system, using DynamoDB as the backend.
-This tool never stores or displays plaintext API keys—only their hashes.
+A Python command-line tool for secure management of API keys in the Pennyworth system, using REST API endpoints as the backend.
+This tool never stores or displays plaintext API keys—only their hashes, and only shows the key once at creation.

 ## Features
 - Create new API keys (secure, random, shown only once)